automl/HPOBench/hpobench/HowToAddANewBenchmark.md

   1. Implement your new benchmark class `<NewBenchmark>` in `hpobench/benchmarks/<type>/<new_benchmark>.py` inheriting from the base class
   `AbstractBenchmark` in `hpobench.abstract_benchmark`.
 Your benchmark should implement `__init__()`, `get_configuration_space()`, `get_fidelity_space()`, `objective_function()` and `objective_function_test()`.
-    A good example for this can be found in `hpobench/benchmarks/ml/xgboost_benchmark.py`
   3. If your benchmarks needs a dataset (e.g. for training a ml model), please also implement a DataManager, see e.g.
    `hpobench/util/openml_data_manager.py` with a `load()` method that downloads data once and reuses it for further calls.
   4. Collect all **additional Python** and **non-Python** dependencies while doing this.
-  Consider fixing the version of each dependency to maintain reproducibility.
+Make sure to also note the exact version of each dependency.
-  5. Add dependencies to PyPI in a new file to `/extra_requirements`.
-The name of the file is secondary.
-However, add the dependencies as a list under the key `<new_benchmark>`.
+  5. Add dependencies installable via `pip` in a new file to `/extra_requirements`.
+While the name of the file is secondary, please choose a descriptive name.
+Add the dependencies as a list under the key `<new_benchmark>`.
   6. Add the remaining dependencies or steps necessary to run your benchmark in the docstring of your benchmark class (see, e.g. `hpobench/benchmarks/nas/nasbench_101.py`).
   7. Verify that everything works with, e.g.